postcss/autoprefixer/README.md

 and write normal CSS by latest W3C specs.
 You don’t need special language (like Sass) and special mixins.

-Because Autoprefixer doesn’t depend on styles language, you can also use it with Sass, Stylus or LESS preprocessors.
+Because Autoprefixer is postprocessor and doesn’t depend on styles language, you can also use it with Sass, Stylus or LESS preprocessors.

 ### Actual data from Can I Use